S3B4S/opencv-gdnative/Reproduce.md

 For our next step, we'll install OpenCV, follow the instructions found in their [documentation](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html), choose the correct introduction depending on your OS.
 * [Here](https://medium.com/@subwaymatch/opencv-410-with-vs-2019-3d0bc0c81d96)'s an alternative tutorial.
 While setting it up is mostly relevant for Windows, it also includes some minimal code to test if it's indeed working correctly, that part is also relevant for other OS.

 Note; include the `lib/` version that contains the `.lib` file, do not include `.dll`.
-The difference is that if you include `.lib`, the library will get inlined with the compiled code, as opposed to including a `.dll`, where it won't inline the library code and you need to also ship the opencv `.dll`.
+The difference is that if you include `.lib`, the library will get inlined with the compiled code, as opposed to including a `.dll`, where it won't inline the library code and you would need to also ship the opencv `.dll`.
 Each option has its pros and cons but for now we go with the `.lib` variant for ease.

 ## Include OpenCV in GDNative